Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsection{Training}

-In this section, we describe the two-stage pipeline used for training agents in simulation.
-In the first stage, separate teacher policies for scoring goals and for getting up from the ground are trained.
-In the second stage, the teachers are distilled into a single 1v1 soccer agent, and the agent learns to interact with opponents through a form of self-play.
-Self-play also leads the agent to improve upon the robustness of the teacher policies, since it expands the set of environment states encountered by the agent.
+Our training pipeline has two stages.
+This is because directly training agents on the full 1v1 task leads to sub-optimal behavior, as described in \nameref{sec:ablations}.
+In the first stage, separate skill policies for scoring goals and getting up from the ground are trained.
+In the second stage, the skills are distilled into a single 1v1 agent, and the agent is trained via self-play.
+Distillation to skills stops after the agent's performance surpasses a pre-set threshold, which enabled the final behaviors to be more diverse, fluent, and robust than simply composing the skills.
+Self-play provides an automatic curriculum, and expands the set of environment states encountered by the agent. \aref{app:training_curves} contains learning curves and training times for each of the skills and the full 1v1 agent.